Payment Acceptance

 2. Approval variance is accepted as "normal"

 Issuer behavior, routing paths, geography, and payment method mix all influence approval performance.
+In hospitality, a 2-3% drop in authorization rates during peak season can represent thousands of lost bookings.
 If those drivers are not actively reviewed, revenue volatility becomes embedded in the system.
+Over time, that volatility becomes normalized.

 3. Seasonality exposes structural weakness